“We have two ears and one mouth so that we can listen twice as much as we speak.” – Epictetus

 With constructive listening, you can move the person in front of you to a deeper state of self-awareness.

 The art of this kind of listening, says Bowen-Nielsen, is managing and steering the conversation while letting the other person continue the talking.
-This way a higher awareness and deeper understanding is facilitated with a minimum of interruption.
+This way a higher awareness and a deeper understanding are facilitated with a minimum of interruption.

 “There is only one rule for being a good talker – learn to listen” Christopher Morley